New to trail running and wondering how to get started? Our experts will have you running on the beaten path in no time.

 - Water is essential for any run, but since trail running can take you far from the nearest water fountain, it’s best to make sure you’re well prepared with extra hydration.
 Consider a good hydration pack, which can come in the form of backpacks, vests, hip belts, or handheld bottles.
 Go to a local shop and try them on in person to find out what suits you best.

 - In addition to water, pack a small first aid kit, your cell phone, and easy-to-carry foods like energy bars.

 - Dress in layers to keep from getting too hot or cold if the weather suddenly changes.
 Gear like neck gaiters, arm sleeves, and bandanas are versatile — they can protect you from the sun, prickly plants, and insects and are easy to shed or tie to your pack.
 You can also put dip these in water in a stream or stuff them with ice at aid stations to cool off.

-Trail running doesn’t have to be intimidating.
-Take it at your own pace, be safe, and enjoy the splendor of the great outdoors.
+Trail running does not have to be intimidating.
+Do it at your own pace, take the above trail running tips with you and enjoy the beauty of nature.